 Forests for Future Campaign

 This is why we at Health In Harmony have partnered with International Animal Rescue on an innovative joint campaign called Forests for Future.
 We intend to halt rainforest deforestation and save the critically endangered species of Bornean orangutan.
 The collaboration is rehabilitating the forest and orangutan population through a combination of species reintroduction and monitoring as well as health care, alternative livelihood training, and educational programs for local people.
-The campaign, which launched July 29 and runs through August 31, 2019, seeks to raise $50,000 for these efforts.
+The campaign, which ran from July 29 to August 31, 2019, was seeking to raise $50,000 for these efforts.

 International Animal Rescue rehabilitates and reintroduces orangutans rescued from fire, conflict, or captivity into the rainforest to create a stable population.
 Based on community feedback we received, our solutions have focused on high-quality healthcare for the local community and conservation interventions.
 With healthcare improvements successfully underway, Forests for Future now kicks off the partnership’s conservation tactics.